Gbemisola19/13-fcc-piano/README.md

 # FCC Piano

-This is a project about learning web designing by building a piano
+This is a project about learning web designing by building a piano.

 ![screenshot](app_screenshot.png)